teslamate-org/teslamate/docs/installation/docker.md

 ## Usage

 1. Open the web interface [http://your-ip-address:4000](http://localhost:4000)
-2. Sign in with your Tesla Account open the web interface
+2. Sign in with your Tesla account
 3. The Grafana dashboards are available at [http://your-ip-address:3000](http://localhost:3000).